 Good onboarding does not overpromise.
 It explains what the customer can expect, what the business needs from them, and what may slow the process.
 Honest expectations prevent disappointment later.
 If results take time, say so.
 If customer participation matters, explain why.

 For service businesses, include communication rules.
 Tell clients where updates happen, how quickly you respond, and what counts as urgent.
 Clear boundaries make the experience feel more professional, not less helpful.
+Customers usually accept reasonable timelines when they understand them early.

 Add a progress check